uiuc-ling-cl/uiuc-ling-cl.github.io/ling448/syllabus.md

 * *José Unpingco*, "Python for Probability, Statistics, and Machine Learning, Second Edition", Springer, 2019.

-* *Guido van Rossum, et al.*, "<a href="https://docs.python.org/3.11/reference/index.html" target="_blank">The Python Language Reference</a>". <a href="https://www.python.org/ftp/python/doc/3.11.9/" target="_blank">Available for free in multiple formats</a>
+* *Guido van Rossum, et al.*, "<a href="https://docs.python.org/3.13/reference/index.html" target="_blank">The Python Language Reference</a>". <a href="https://www.python.org/ftp/python/doc/3.13.11/" target="_blank">Available for free in multiple formats</a>

 	This book is the authoritative reference manual for Python 3.

 * *Scott Chacon* and *Ben Straub*, "Pro Git, Second Edition", Apress, 2014. <a href="https://git-scm.com/book/en/v2" target="_blank">Available for free in multiple formats</a>

-	As a quick reference for the use of git, this book covers most of the hands-on commands for common operations on Git.
+	As a quick reference for using Git, this book covers most of the hands-on commands for common operations.

 #### Required tools and software

 * Students are expected to have their own computers for after-class exercises and assignments.

-* The programming language used in this course is **Python** of version 3.
+* The programming language used in this course is **Python** 3.13.

 	Students are responsible for installing the programming environment on their own computers.
 It is recommended to install Python and relevant modules via [Anaconda Distribution](https://www.anaconda.com/distribution/).

 *  Git software and [Github](https://github.com) account for assignment deployment and submission

 	Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) that records changes to a file or set of files over time.
-For Mac users, the git software is built in the macOS, so nothing needs to be done.
+For Mac users, the git software is built in macOS, so nothing needs to be done.
 For Windows users, the binary installer can be downloaded from [Git](https://git-scm.com/download/win).
 While both 32- and 64-bit versions are available for downloading, Windows systems of contemporary versions should fully support the latter.

 	Students are required to register a free GitHub account at [https://github.com](https://github.com), where exercises and assignments will be submitted for grading during the course.

-	All Github repositories associated with assignments in this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, at which point all the repositories from the previous year will be deleted.
-Therefore, if needed, it is students' responsibility for keeping a copy of their own repositories before they are removed.
+	All GitHub repositories associated with assignments in this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, at which point all the repositories from the previous year will be deleted.
+Therefore, if needed, it is the students' responsibility to keep a copy of their own repositories before they are removed.